Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Acknowledgements

 \section{Acknowledgements}

 We are thankful to Mike Zevin and Tom Dent for insightful discussions and suggestions.
 A.R. was supported by the National Science Foundation~(NSF) award PHY-2207945.
-V.K. was supported by the Gordon and Betty Moore Foundation (grant awards GBMF8477 and GBMF12341), through a Guggenheim Fellowship, and the D.I.
+V.K. was supported by the D.I.
 Linzer Distinguished University Professorship fund.
 We are grateful for the computational resources provided by the LIGO laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This material is based upon work supported by NSF’s LIGO Laboratory, which is a major facility fully funded by the National Science Foundation.
 This research has made use of data obtained from the gravitational Wave Open Science Center (gwosc.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 A.R. and V.K. gratefully acknowledge the support of the NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513.
 This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.